-Graduate Hall Directors - Supervise resident assistants and assist with development of community in a residence hall area.
+Graduate Hall Directors - Supervise Resident Assistants and assist with development of community in a residence hall area.

 Resident Assistants (RAs) - Each residence hall is staffed by full-time undergraduate or graduate resident assistants (RAs) who live in the halls to work with and serve the residents.
 These student leaders receive significant training in advising, peer counseling, emergency and administrative procedures, mediation, community development, campus and community resources, communication skills, programming and assisting with the enforcement of University and residence hall regulations.
-Each residence hall area (Northpointe, the Lindens and University Court) has RAs on duty every evening.
+Each Residence Hall area has RAs on duty every evening.
 It is important that residents get to know their RAs and the other RAs in their area and foster a positive relationship with them.